 In addition to the safety measures already prescribed by Art.
 253, sports cars must be equipped with:

-- safety fuel tanks in conformity with the specifications FIA/Spec/FT3 for all cars of a cylinder capacity exceeding 2,000 cm3, competing in speed events on circuits of one or more heats of 100 km.
+safety fuel tanks in conformity with the specifications FIA/Spec/FT3.
+For all cars taking part in speed events on circuits run in one or several heats of more than 100 km.